 (from "Hellhound of the Sloughs" by Havilah Babcock, Field & Stream, April 1944)

-The bowfin is an absolute thrill to catch, hardy, aggressive, and very widespread.
+The eyetail bowfin is an absolute thrill to catch, hardy, aggressive, and very widespread.
 It's a perfect target for the dedicated roughfisher.
-Of all the ancient species of bowfins that once lurked in dinosaur infested swamps long ago, only one species still exists today.
-And he's not going anywhere.
+Of all the ancient species of bowfins that once lurked in dinosaur infested swamps long ago, only two species still exist today.
+And they're not going anywhere.
 Although they are scorned in many areas, they also have a cult following among those people who appreciate tough, nasty fighting sportfish.

 Other Names: Dogfish, Cabbage Pike, Grinnel, Mudfish, Cottonfish, Spottail, Blackfish, Cypress Trout, John A. Grindle, Swamp Lawyer, Shoepick, Shoepike, Choupique, Scaled Ling